 Grants Resources and Services:

 Internal grant funds (travel): (URC, Board of Trustees Travel, Scholarship of Diversity, Equity, and Inclusion): If work plan is altered due to current ban on travel or other limitations, PI should outline and submit alternative work plan and budget to email@example.com.

 Internal grant funds (other): Funds from URC or Scholarship of Diversity, Equity, and Inclusion grants can continue to be spent; however, current limitations of the North Carolina stay-at-home order and current campus policies must be followed.
 If needed, PI should outline and submit alternative work plan and budget to firstname.lastname@example.org.

-Each week we are sending out recent COVID-19 funding opportunities and new research developments including NIH, NSF, Other Federal Funding, Foundations/Corporate Funding Opportunities, and Research Development related news.
-If you are interested in receiving this special interest bulletin, please contact firstname.lastname@example.org and/or sign up for the Research Google group by clicking here and scrolling down to “Research.”
+To receive recent funding opportunities and new research developments including NIH, NSF, Other Federal Funding, Foundations/Corporate Funding Opportunities, and Research Development related news, sign up for the Research Google group by clicking here and scrolling down to “Research.”

 Research Design and Analysis: Contact the Director (email@example.com) with any questions regarding methodological design and statistical analyses.
 Meetings can be arranged by phone or Zoom.

 Fulbright Scholars - All recalled with Alumni Status